Short Version

 Todd is the founder of CelebrateUU, a social movement rooted in the U=U message, encouraging people living with HIV to celebrate the anniversary of becoming undetectable.
 In 2024, a 25-story photo series from the movement was exhibited at the Marion County Central Library for World AIDS Day.
 As Coalition Building Lead for HIV Modernization Movement – Indiana, Todd organizes grassroots efforts to reform HIV criminal laws through community engagement and policy education.

 An award-winning photographer and Certified Professional Photographer, Todd’s visual work explores themes of queerness, vulnerability, and resilience.
-Projects include Mass Transit Is NOT a Drag, the “HIV Is Not a Crime” art series, and Spirit Journey—a multimedia project exhibited through the IUPUI Arts & Humanities Institute.
+Projects include: Mass Transit Is NOT a Drag; the “HIV Is Not a Crime” art series; Spirit Journey—a multimedia project exhibited through the IUPUI Arts & Humanities Institute; #BLOOM: A Dudeoir Series of Gender Resistance; and #ShadoWORK: Embodied Layers.
+Their creative work has been recognized with state and national photography awards and featured in exhibitions across Indianapolis.
+Todd’s approach—blending art, advocacy, and storytelling—aims to dismantle stigma, celebrate resilience, and empower communities living at the intersections of HIV, mental health, and queer identity.

-For current information on education, certifications and volunteer work please check out Todd’s Linked IN profile or his artistic resume.
+For current information on education, certifications and volunteer work please check out Todd’s Linked IN profile or their artistic resume.